 Decile-wise Lift Chart, ROC Curve and Lift Charts for Validation Partition

 After the model is built using the training data set, the model is used to score on the training data set and the validation data set (if one exists).
 Then the data set(s) are sorted in decreasing order using the predicted output variable value.
 After sorting, the actual outcome values of the output variable are cumulated and the lift curve is drawn as the cumulative number of cases in decreasing probability (on the x-axis) vs the cumulative number of true positives on the y-axis.
 The baseline (red line connecting the origin to the end point of the blue line) is a reference line.
 For a given number of cases on the x-axis, this line represents the expected number of successes if no model existed, and instead cases were selected at random.
 This line can be used as a benchmark to measure the performance of the fitted model.
 The greater the area between the lift curve and the baseline, the better the model.
 In the Training Lift chart, if we selected 100 cases as belonging to the success class and used the fitted model to pick the members most likely to be successes, the lift curve tells us that we would be right on about 45 of them.
 Conversely, if we selected 100 random cases, we could expect to be right on about 15 of them.
 The Validation Lift chart tells us that if we selected 100 cases as belonging to the success class and used the fitted model to pick the members most likely to be successes, the lift curve tells us that we would be right on about 37 of them.
 If we selected 100 random cases, we could expect to be right on about 15 of them.
-P>

-The decile-wise lift curve is drawn as the decile number versus the cumulative actual output variable value divided by the decile's mean output variable value.
-This bars in this chart indicate the factor by which the model outperforms a random assignment, one decile at a time.
+The decilewise lift curve is drawn as the decile number versus the cumulative actual output variable value divided by the decile's mean output variable value.
+The bars in this chart indicate the factor by which the model outperforms a random assignment, one decile at a time.
 Refer to the validation graph above.
 In the first decile, taking the most expensive predicted housing prices in the dataset, the predictive performance of the model is about 4.5 times better as simply assigning a random predicted value.

-The Regression ROC curve has been updated in V2017.
+The Regression ROC curve was updated in V2017.
 This new chart compares the performance of the regressor (Fitted Predictor) with an Optimum Predictor Curve and a Random Classifier curve.
 The Optimum Predictor Curve plots a hypothetical model that would provide perfect classification results.
 The best possible classification performance is denoted by a point at the top left of the graph at the intersection of the x and y axis.
-This point is sometimes referred to as the "perfect classification".
+This point is sometimes referred to as the “perfect classification”.
 The closer the AUC is to 1, the better the performance of the model.
-In the Validation Partition, AUC = .97 which suggests that this fitted model is a good fit to the data.
+In the Validation Partition, AUC = .98 which suggests that this fitted model is a good fit to the data.

 Select Lift Chart (Alternative) to display Analytic Solver Data Mining's new Lift Chart.
 Each of these charts consists of an Optimum Predictor curve, a Fitted Predictor curve, and a Random Predictor curve.
 The Optimum Predictor curve plots a hypothetical model that would provide perfect classification for our data.
 The Fitted Predictor curve plots the fitted model and the Random Predictor curve plots the results from using no model or by using a random guess (i.e. for x% of selected observations, x% of the total number of positive observations are expected to be correctly classified).